 Your family can apply for residence permits in order to move to you in Sweden if you:

-- have been granted a permanent residence permit,
+- have a permanent residence permit,

 What are the rules?

 In order to be allowed to have your family join you here you may need to show that you can manage to support all of you (maintenance requirement).
 You also need to have a home that is appropriate for the entire family.

 If your family applies for residence permits within three months of your being granted a residence permit, the maintenance requirement will not apply for you.